 My observations on your post are as below:

-a) People can grab the credit for the work that you have done.
-But nobody can snatch the skills and knowledge that you have gained in the course of your work.
-Grabbing the credit for junior's work is not so common but not so rare either.
+a) People can grab the credit for the work that you have done, but nobody can snatch the skills and knowledge that you have gained in the course of your work.
+Grabbing the credit for a junior's work is not so common but not so rare either.
 It happens everywhere.
 Your company is no exception.

-c) When you want to do value addition make sure that it is measurable.
-Aim for creating some measurable change.
+c) When you want to do value addition, make sure that it is measurable.
+Aim to create some measurable change.
 Presentations are used for explanation purposes only.
-Presentations in itself do not add value.
-As far as process is concerned, what change you could bring in and in what span of time, that you should be able to explain.
+Presentations, in themselves, do not add value.
+As far as the process is concerned, what change could you bring in and in what span of time, that you should be able to explain.

-d) There is nothing wrong in quitting job as such.
-"Rolling stone gathers no moss" goes the adage.
+d) There is nothing wrong in quitting a job as such.
+"A rolling stone gathers no moss" goes the adage.
 Every new job will teach something new.
-Of course do not quit the before you complete some 2-3 years of tenure.
+Of course, do not quit before you complete some 2-3 years of tenure.

 All the best!